 Rajasthan is home to a great number of wildlife in India.
 Some of the most famous wildlife sanctuaries worth checking out are Desert National Sanctuary, Jaisalmer, Kumbhalgarh Wildlife Sanctuary, where visitors can enjoy foot tracking and horse safaris, and National Chambal Wildlife Sanctuary, Kota.

 When it comes to national parks, one must visit the Ranthambore National Park, a great place for observing tigers in their natural habitat.
 Sariska National Park, Alwar, is another park worth visiting due to its significant tiger population.
+Explore wildlife with this package.

 Exotic Heritage Hotels